Brandon Crawford Player Props: Giants vs. Pirates

 Brandon Crawford At The Plate

-- He has homered in five games this year (8.3%), leaving the park in 2.4% of his plate appearances.
+- Looking at the 61 games he has played this season, he's hit a long ball in five of them (8.2%), and in 2.3% of his trips to the plate.

-- Crawford has an RBI in 18 of 60 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 19 games this season (31.1%), Crawford has picked up an RBI, and in five of those games (8.2%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 19 of 61 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.